hverlin/mise-vscode/docs/src/content/docs/reference/Supported-extensions.md

 - [Elixir](https://marketplace.visualstudio.com/items?itemName=JakeBecker.elixir-ls)
   will look for `mise` and install the lsp server automatically

+Extensions that are not supported:
+- [Rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) does not offer to update the cargo path automatically.
+See [this discussion](https://github.com/hverlin/mise-vscode/discussions/70) for workarounds.

 If you would like to add one, you can open a PR that updates [src/utils/supportedExtensions.ts](https://github.com/hverlin/mise-vscode/blob/main/src/utils/supportedExtensions.ts)